microsoft/PowerToys/README.md

 - Better detection for if a packaged app can be elevated
 - Improve crash resiliency for Program plugin.
 Thanks @davidegiacometti
 - Improved Windows setting results.
 Thanks @htcfreek
+- Fixed a bug where some similar activation phrases aren't working as expected.
+Thanks @htcfreek and @cyberrex5.

 #### Video conference mute
 - Disabled by default